 Education: Bachelor’s degree in human services, social work or related field preferred.
 Will consider candidate with education and experience that meets or exceeds this requirement

-Experience: Seeking a dedicated candidate with at least 2 years of related experience in non-profit, case management, crisis hotline or information and referral services
+Experience: Seeking a dedicated candidate, preferably with at least 2 years of related experience in non-profit, case management, crisis hotline or information and referral services

 To be considered, the application must include full job history and be signed.
-Cover letter is highly recommended.
+Resume and cover letter are highly recommended.